Deep ALMA redshift search of a z~12 GLASS-JWST galaxy candidate: Introduction

-The galaxy GHZ2/GLASS-z13 -- first reported by \citet{Castellano2022} and \citet{Naidu2022} and centered at RA = $+$00:13:59.76 DEC = $-$30:19:29.1 -- stands out as one of the best candidates at $z>10$ ever detected.
+The galaxy GHZ2/GLASS-z12 was first reported by \citet{Castellano2022} and \citet{Naidu2022} and is centered at RA = $+$00:13:59.76 DEC = $-$30:19:29.1.
+This source stands out as one of the best galaxy candidates at $z>10$ ever detected.
 Its photometric redshift ($z=11.960-12.423$ at a confidence limit of 68\%) has been confirmed by multiple independent teams \citep{Castellano2022,Donnan2022,Harikane2022,Naidu2022}, with negligible chances of being a lower-redshift contaminant due to its accurately measured colors and sharp break in the NIRCam photometry.
 The depth of this feature, associated with the Lyman break, means that the redshift identification is still robust after the recent in-flight re-calibration of the JWST instruments \citep{Rigby2022}.

-Here we present deep ALMA spectroscopic and continuum observations towards this galaxy.
+Here we present deep Atacama Large Millimetre/submillimetre Array (ALMA) spectroscopic and continuum observations towards this galaxy.
 This paper is organized as follows.
 In Section~\ref{sec:JWST} we briefly recap JWST observations for convenience of the reader.
-In Section~\ref{sec:2}, we discuss the ALMA observations, and discuss the observational results and line search in Section~\ref{sec:3}.
-We discuss the implications of our observations in Section~\ref{sec:4}, and provide future perspectives on the spectroscopic follow-up of JWST targets in Section~\ref{sec:5}.
+In Section~\ref{sec:2}, we discuss the ALMA observations, and we discuss the observational results { of the redshift identification using extensive statistical analysis} in Section~\ref{sec:3}.
+We discuss the implications of the redshift, line emission and statistical verification in Section~\ref{sec:4}, and provide future perspectives on the spectroscopic follow-up of JWST targets in Section~\ref{sec:5}.
 Finally, we summarize our results in Section~\ref{sec:6}.
-Throughout this paper, we assume a flat $\Lambda$CDM cosmology with $\Omega_\mathrm{m} = 0.3$, $\Omega_\mathrm{\Lambda} = 0.7$ and $h = 0.7$.
+Throughout this paper, we assume a flat $\Lambda$-CDM cosmology with $\Omega_\mathrm{m} = 0.3$, $\Omega_\mathrm{\Lambda} = 0.7$ and $h = 0.7$.